 Each summer, over 200 undergraduates, graduate students, professionals, and other non-traditional students from across the country come to UW-Madison to study a language at the Wisconsin Intensive Summer Language Institutes (WISLI).
 WISLI offers high-quality language courses in less commonly taught languages (LCTLs).
 WISLI courses are intensive, condensing an entire year of language study in the 8-week summer session that combines classroom learning with a variety of co-curricular activities.
 WISLI language courses are cost-effective, and, increasingly accessible with distance and online learning options.

 The core strength of WISLI is its longstanding summer language institutes, several of which were founded by consortia of universities to ensure that high-quality instruction is offered in an accessible forum during the summer for what are typically low-enrollment languages.

-- Arabic, Persian, and Turkish Language Immersion Institute (APTLII)
+- Arabic, Persian, and Turkish Language Institute (APTLI)

 Arabic, Persian, Turkish

 - Central Eurasian Studies Summer Institute (CESSI)